 The Authority has insurance coverage under the City's Risk Management program.
 The City has a self-insured or self-funded insurance program, which includes workers' compensation, general liability, automobile liability, and property coverage, among others.
-In addition to the self-insured coverage, the City also maintains excess general liability coverage of \$1,000,000 per occurrence with a \$250,000 retention, automobile liability coverage of \$1,000,000 per occurrence with a \$250,000 retention, workers' compensation coverage of \$1,000,000 per occurrence with a \$750,000 retention, and property coverage of \$300,000,000 per occurrence with a \$100,000 deductible (with different deductibles for fine arts, miscellaneous equipment, wind/hail, and flood), among other excess coverages.
+In addition to the self-insured coverage, the City also maintains excess general liability coverage of \$1,000,000 per occurrence with a \$250,000 retention, automobile liability coverage of \$1,000,000 per occurrence with a \$250,000 retention, workers' compensation coverage of \$1,000,000 per occurrence with a \$250,000 retention, workers' compensation coverage of \$1,000,000 per occurrence with a \$250,000 retention, workers' compensation coverage of \$1,000,000 per occurrence with a \$100,000 deductible (with different deductibles for fine arts, miscellaneous equipment, wind/hail, and flood), among other excess coverages.
 The City also carries a \$9,000,000 umbrella policy.
 Additionally, the Authority may have immunity for certain claims pursuant to the Colorado Governmental Immunity Act, which generally limits recoveries to \$424,000 per person and \$1,195,000 per incident.
 The Authority has not had any losses or settlements that exceed any of the self-insured retention limits in the last three years.
 As the City commits itself to funding any deficiencies in the risk management program, no liability is recorded in the Authority's financial statements.